-Cultivating a Sense of Self,
+Cultivating a Sense of Self, Place and Community

 The Community School (TCS) is an independent, Place-Based Forest Kindergarten, Elementary and Middle School, cultivating a sense of self, place and community, located on an 80 acre campus in the heart of Mount Desert Island on the coast of Maine.